 In this Article

-With all the pains during pregnancy and the contractions during childbirth, most mothers are relieved to know that they are free from all that pain after delivery.
-But some of them, possibly including you, might continue to experience stomach pain after giving birth as well.
-These intense pains are generally a sign of your body getting to terms with coming back to a state prior to pregnancy, but it is important to understand these in detail.
+With all the pains woman experience during pregnancy and childbirth, most mothers are relieved to know that they are free from all that pain after delivery.
+However, some of them, possibly including you, might continue to experience stomach pain even after giving birth.
+These intense pains are generally a sign of your body going back to normal, post-pregnancy, but it is important to understand these in detail.

 Some of the common reasons why you would continue having stomach pain after delivery are,

 Right after your delivery, the uterus starts reducing back to its pre-pregnancy size.
 This leads to some cramping in the abdominal area, termed as afterpains.
 These are usually present for an initial couple of days right after birth, as the uterus takes nearly 6 weeks to return to originality.
 Breastfeeding is known to trigger these pains further.
 Mothers who are giving birth to their first child have lesser pain as compared to others, since their uterus retains more muscle strength.